cozy/cozy-flagship-app/.github/pull_request_template.md

 #### Checklist

-Before merging this PR, the following things must have been done:
+Before merging this PR, the following things must have been done if relevant:

-* [ ] Faithful integration of the mockups at all screen sizes
 * [ ] Tested on iOS
 * [ ] Tested on Android
-* [ ] Localized in English and French
-* [ ] All changes have test coverage
+* [ ] Test coverage
-* [ ] Updated README & CHANGELOG, if necessary
+* [ ] README and documentation